-Incidentally, perhaps because of the rural quiet, today I have more poignant memories of Salawas than any other place from that trip and in my mind Jodhpur has remained as a culmination of all things exotic about India.
-The city had arrived amidst swirling traffic, crazy noise and stubborn cows and I had watched in awe at the gorgeously dressed residents.
-Resplendent in bold colours, twisted turbans and curling moustaches, in my eyes they had looked as beautiful as the massive fort which had loomed over the city.
-That had been the famous Mehrangarh fort, at the foothills of which the historic old section had coiled like a snake and the modern Jodhpur had spread beyond the fortified sea of blue cube like houses.
+After the tranquility of Salawas, Jodhpur arrived with a flurry of quintessential Indian city madness.
+Swirling traffic, infuriating amount of noise, pollution, pushy crowd, garbage piles, and stubborn cows featured in the old royal city and gorgeously dressed residents mingled with them.
+Resplendent in bold colours, twisted turbans, and curling moustaches, they looked like some kind of a period movie and were absolutely in sync with the gorgeous massive fort which loomed over the city.
+That was the famous Mehrangarh fort, at the foothills of which the historic old section had coiled like a snake and the modern Jodhpur had spread beyond the fortified sea of blue cube like houses.
 Also known as the Sun City, due to its brilliant throughout the year sunshine, the erstwhile capital of the royal state of Marwar had been a popular and beautiful destination.
 The city’s much photographed and written about blue fame had come from the splendid old Brahmapuri area and in olden times those had been the houses of the Brahmins.
 Since the blue tint had also repelled insects, slowly even the non Brahmins had started painting their houses in the same shade and the blue city is indeed gorgeously blue.

 Also Read : 17 photos that may tempt you to visit Shekhawati